VysotskiVadim/VysotskiVadim.blog/_drafts/generic-programming-2.markdown

 When you use generic type as not generic, for example `ArrayList` instead of `ArrayList<T>` compiler treats it like `ArrayList<Object>`.

+So basically migration strategy following: if you write a new code - use generics, if you have existing code which works well - don't touch, it would work well with raw types from new packages.

 #### Variance {#java_generics_variance}
 Java supports variance via language feature called wildcards.